lucasvegalv/lucasvegalv/README.md

 - 📊 More specifically, the power of **data** blows my mind.
 Its power and all the potential to make better decisions and develop better and more customer centric products is huge!

--⚡Currently, I'm working at **Nocnoc** as a CX Analyst in the retention team where we analyse our customer cancellations in order to understand what happened, why it happenedand and how can we improve.
+- ⚡Currently, I'm working at **Nocnoc** as a CX Analyst in the retention team where we analyse our customer cancellations in order to understand what happened, why it happenedand and how can we improve.
 Also.
 I'm studying **Software Engineering** at UADE.

 - 🌱 In my free time I like to learn about other topics like **product**, **startups**, **mindset**, **leadership**, etc. I also like to train, listen to some music and, of course, relax and spend some time with friends :)